Megaphone-Communications/basic-exercise-dev/README.md

 # basic-exercise

-Hi there, we want to test here you ability to create a simple angular project.
+Hi there, we want to test here my ability to create a simple angular project.

 The following exercice should be doable within a day.